hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 ### Cleaning

+The format:

+- Does the input data table has valid column names?
+If not, how do you know the meaning of each column?
+- Does every row of the table have the same number of columns ("cells" more precisely)?
+- Is every element in a single column of the data type?
+Say all integers or all strings.
+Do you see a string mixed into to a column where you are supposed to see numbers?
+- How many missing values are in this table?
+Do missing values affect your analysis result?
+Do you want to fill the missing values (e.g. `DataFrame.fillna()`) somehow; Or do you want to remove the rows/ columns which contain missing values?

+The content:

 - Check the variable distribution.
 Is there any special value that only appears once or a few times?
 Will it be a typo?
 - Check the variable range.
 What is the common range of values in this variable?
 Is there any peculiar value?
 - Check the string length.
 Is there a super long cell?
 It may be because parsing error during scraping stage.
 Some data may mix up.